An autonomous community of self-supporting peers in recovery from addiction

 How?

 In 2008 I was introduced to a course of action that changed me from the inside out.
-A genuine experience with 12 steps transformed me.
-Not a program for self help, but a program for self abandonment.
+A genuine experience with the 12 steps fully transformed me.
+Not a program for self help, but a process for self abandonment.
 And I lost myself over the next year immersed in other-centered thoughts and actions.
 I discovered a passion for working with others.
 Once helpless myself, I was divinely crafted to reach those like me.
 My sponsor called this selfless service.
 We placed the welfare of others ahead of our own.
 God received all the credit.

 Some things are certain.
 We are divinely called to this — the dance.
 No one enters alone.
 The price of admission is to bring others with you.
 Right now an invitation has fallen into your hands.